alex-bellon/wikipedia/README.md

 ### Architecture
 - [Panopticon](https://en.wikipedia.org/wiki/Panopticon) - a type of institutional building and a system of control designed by the English philosopher and social theorist Jeremy Bentham in the 18th century.
 The concept of the design is to allow all prisoners of an institution to be observed by a single security guard, without the inmates being able to tell whether they are being watched.
+- [Wattle and daub](https://en.wikipedia.org/wiki/Wattle_and_daub) - a composite building method used for making walls and buildings, in which a woven lattice of wooden strips called wattle is daubed with a sticky material usually made of some combination of wet soil, clay, sand, animal dung and straw.

 ### Events
 - [1984 Rajneeshee bioterror attack](https://en.wikipedia.org/wiki/1984_Rajneeshee_bioterror_attack) - The deliberate contamination of salad bars at ten The Dalles, Oregon restaurants with Salmonella.
 A group of prominent followers of Bhagwan Shree Rajneesh had hoped to incapacitate the voting population of the city so that their own candidates would win the 1984 Wasco County elections.
 The incident was the first and is the single largest bioterrorist attack in United States history.